 Leverage Google Trends to see what people are searching for online.
 This free tool provides insightful data such as the average monthly search volume over time, related topics and queries, and top searches by region and device.

-Also, don’t sleep on your competition.
+Don’t sleep on your competition.
 Use your competitors as guinea pigs to learn what’s working and what things to avoid.
-When going through steps to creating a digital product it’s easy to get lost.
-Keep your eyes open!

 An MVP is a product with just enough functionality to test with a few early customers to get feedback on what they value most.